rjsf-team/react-jsonschema-form/docs/index.md

 ### Q: Is there a way to "collapse" fields, for instance to show/hide individual fields?

 A: There's no specific built-in way to do this, but you can write your own FieldTemplate that supports hiding/showing fields according to user input.
-We don't yet have an example of this use, but if you write one, please add it to the "tips and tricks" section, above.
+See the "tips and tricks" section above for one example implementation.
 See also: [#268](https://github.com/mozilla-services/react-jsonschema-form/issues/268), [#304](https://github.com/mozilla-services/react-jsonschema-form/pull/304), [#598](https://github.com/mozilla-services/react-jsonschema-form/issues/598), [#920](https://github.com/mozilla-services/react-jsonschema-form/issues/920).

 ## License